dmsy25/alevel_decks/README.md

 Known Issues:

-CHEMISTRY: Some drawn mechanisms may have spelling errors (eg, _neutrophilic_ rather than _nucleophilic_)
+CHEMISTRY: Some drawn mechanisms may have spelling errors (eg, _neutrophilic_ rather than _nucleophilic_).
+These are present in the images themselves so they're not easy to fix.

 Please raise any issues you find and I will sort them out as soon as I can.